taikaa/ca_extend/REFERENCE.md

 * cert - Optional location of certificate on disk to check.
 Defaults to /etc/puppetlabs/puppet/ssl/certs/ca.pem.
 * date - Optional YYYY-MM-DD format date against which to check for expiration.
 Defaults to 3 months in the future.

 This task accepts any valid TargetSpec(s) specified by the `--nodes` option.
-Can be run on any agent node or the master.
+Can be run on any \*nix agent node or the master.

 #### Steps